← All NMath Code Examples

 /// share substantially the same interface.
 Once you learn how to use one

-/// test, it’s easy to use any of the others.
+/// test, its easy to use any of the others.

 /// </remarks>